jsapp352/academic-kickstart/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = "A hardware-based machine learning accelerator built from ordinary components.
-The TACOCAT neural network can be trained to recognize any set of three handwritten characters."
+  label = "TACOCAT is a hardware-based machine learning accelerator built from ordinary components.
+Its neural network can be trained to recognize any set of three handwritten characters.
+When tested with five different three-letter subsets of the alphabet, prediction accuracy test results ranged from 86 to 97%"
 +++

 **Trainable Acceleration of Classification Operations via Commonly Available Technology**